092399/092399/README.md

-- 👋 Hi, I’m @092399
+- 👋 Hi, I’m Masaya Inoue
-- 👀 I’m interested in coding with SQL, Python, R
-- 🌱 I’m currently learning business analytics at Hult International Business School
+- 💻 Data Scientist Skilled with Python
-- Open to Work
+-

 <!---
 092399/092399 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.